 Always Show Spam Folder

-As shown in the example video above, you can configure GMail’s ‘Spam’ folder to be displayed in different ways.
-To change the setting so that the ‘Spam’ folder is always shown, use the following steps.
+You can configure Gmail's 'Spam' folder to be displayed in different ways.
+To change the setting so that the 'Spam' folder is always shown, use the following steps.

 2. Click 'Settings'.
 The main window will refresh with all available settings.